Where Do Animals Get Their Energy From

 Examples of decomposers include:

 Detritivores and decomposers are essential for maintaining the health and productivity of ecosystems.
-They prevent the accumulation of dead organic matter and ensure that nutrients are recycled.
+They prevent the accumulation of dead organic matter and make sure nutrients are recycled.

 Cellular Respiration: Unlocking the Energy

 Once an animal has consumed food, it must break down the food molecules to release the energy stored within.
-This process is called cellular respiration.
+Day to day, this process is called cellular respiration.
 Cellular respiration occurs in the cells of all living organisms, including animals, plants, and microorganisms.

 Here's a simplified breakdown of cellular respiration: